 Additionally, Mark has co-directed the school’s first musical–You’re a Good Man, Charlie Brown in 2008, followed by Working in 2009 and Celebration 2011.
 Before teaching social studies and theatre in high school, Mark taught middle school for seven years where he designed and implemented I.S.
 77’s theatre program.
 Mark has been a NYSTEA member since 1997 and has been on the Board of Trustees since 2002.
 He chairs the Constitution Committee, was Secretary for six years and proudly serves as NYSTEA’s president.
 He truly believes in the power of theatre to perform and transform!

-Kristie is the Theatre Teacher at Indian River High School where she has developed a sequenced program in Theatre, directs 3 productions per year and coordinates the Thespian Honor Society.
-Some of her favorite directing credits include: Shrek, The Yellow Boat, Bocón, Once on this Island, Seussical, Arsenic and Old Lace, The Miracle Worker, And a Child Shall Lead, Doors, You Can’t Take it with You, The Women of Lockerbie, Almost Maine, A Midsummer Night’s Dream, The Laramie Project and The Diary of Anne Frank.
+Kristie Fuller is the Theatre Teacher at Indian River High School where she has developed a sequenced program in Theatre, directs 3 productions per year and coordinates the Thespian Honor Society.
+Some of her favorite directing credits include: Who Will Carry the Word, As You Like It, Hairspray, The Yellow Boat, Bocón, Once on this Island, Seussical, Arsenic and Old Lace, The Miracle Worker, And a Child Shall Lead, Doors, You Can’t Take it with You, The Women of Lockerbie, Almost Maine, A Midsummer Night’s Dream, The Laramie Project and The Diary of Anne Frank.
 Several of her productions have received Awards of Excellence in Directing from the Theatre Association of New York State and Awards of Excellence for Outstanding Production at the Michael J. Harms Theatre Festival.
 She has enjoyed teaming with Third Eye Theatre to provide a variety of ASL interpreted productions for the Deaf and Hard of Hearing in her community.

-For over 20 years, Kristie has been the New York State Theatre Education Association (NYSTEA) State Education Liaison/Curriculum Chair working with Theatre curriculum development, assessment and certification.
+For over 20 years, Kristie has been the New York State Theatre Education Association (NYSTEA) State Education Liaison/Curriculum Chair working with Theatre Standards, Curriculum Development, Assessment and Certification.
 She was the chair of the committee that developed the Theatre Resource Guide in collaboration with NYSTEA and the State Education Department.
 In addition, she has worked with the State Education Department on the Arts Assessment project and the development of the Theatre Certification Exam.
-Most recently, she was selected as Chair for the Theatre Standards Revision Team as well part of the Blue Ribbon Commission for the Arts at SED.
-Most recently, she was named the Chair for the newly formed Arts Content Advisory Panel for the NYS Education Department.
+Most recently, she was selected as the Chair for the Arts Content Advisory Panel and the Chair of the Theatre Standards Revision team at the NYS Education Department.
+She was proud to be selected as a committee member for the Theatre Teacher Evaluation Workbook team for EdTA as well as part of the EdTA Model Curriculum Project.

 Her Theatre program was recognized as the Educational Theatre Association’s Outstanding School in 2007.
 In 2012 she was awarded the National Reba R. Robertson Award for Outstanding Theatre Teacher.
-She was thrilled to have been a part of the American High School Theatre Festival in Edinburgh, Scotland in 2013 and looks forward to returning again.
+She was thrilled to have been a part of the American High School Theatre Festival in Edinburgh, Scotland in 2013 and looks forward to returning again in 2020.

 Flori Doyle has been a member of NYSTEA since 1997 and served as the Hudson Valley Regional Rep prior to coming on the board in 2010.
 Flori earned her BFA in Acting-Directing from Ithaca College and holds a MAT, with a concentration in English, from Manhattanville College.